Work About Process Blog Contact

 pnpm --filter dashboard exec wrangler types

 Because both workers share the same D1 database, the dashboard can read the rows that the website worker inserted without any network calls or APIs in between.
-One caveat is when running the dev server, I had to configure both workers to use the same local directory for the local D1 server.
+One caveat is when running the dev server, I had to configure both workers to use the same directory for the local D1 server.

 To achieve this, add the persistState option to the Cloudflare adapter in site/astro.config.mjs: